-John Longworth, director general at the British Chambers of Commerce took heart in the divulged details.
-‘It is our belief that the expansion of Heathrow as the UK’s primary hub airport is vital to the continued success of UK PLC.’
-He said.
+‘It is our belief that the expansion of Heathrow as the UK’s primary hub airport is vital to the continued success of UK PLC,’ said John Longworth, director general at the British Chambers of Commerce.
 ‘The idea of a third runway has always been contentious, but we believe the solution put forward is most innovative.
 Most Heathrow passengers are used to sitting on the apron for upwards of an hour waiting for a take-off slot.
 This expansion option now means that they will feel like they’re getting somewhere as they slowly taxi around the M25.
 Plus, the need for the aircraft to stop and refuel at Cobham Services will be a great boon to shopping in the area as passengers get off to stretch their legs and buy an overpriced king-sized Snickers.’

 james_doc (hat-tip Prime Mover)